Non-Holomorphic $A_4$ Modular Symmetry in Type-I Seesaw: Implications for Neutrino Masses and Leptogenesis: Numerical Analysis of Neutrino Masses and Mixings

-We summarize here the numerical strategy adopted to explore both low and high $M_D$ benchmark regimes as follows: \begin{itemize} \item Compute $Y_i(\tau)$ using chosen range of modulus parameter $\tau$ and estimate $M_D,M_R$ via Eqns.~\eqref{Eq:Md}--\eqref{Eq:Mn}. \item Construct structure of light neutrino mass $m_\nu$ via type-I seesaw mechanism as given in Eq.(\ref{Eqn:mnu}) and diagonalize to obtain the mass eigenvalues $m_i$ and mixing matrix $U_\nu$. \item Derive numerical structure of $U_\ell$ by diagonalizing $M_\ell M_\ell^\dagger $ (charged-lepton sector) and form $U_{\rm PMNS}$ using Eq.~(\eqref{Eq:UPMNS}). \item Extract the oscillation observables like mixing angles $\{\theta_{12},\theta_{13},\theta_{23}\}$, two mass square difference parameters $\Delta m^2_{21}, \Delta m^2_{3\ell}$ and Dirac CP phase $\delta$. \item Perform a systematic $\chi^2$ analysis in order to obtain the best fit and 3$\sigma$ range of correlated input parameters and observables. \end{itemize}
+We summarize here the numerical strategy adopted to explore both low and high $M_D$ benchmark regimes as follows: \begin{itemize} \item Compute $Y_i(\tau)$ using chosen range of modulus parameter $\tau$ and estimate $M_D,M_R$ via Eqns.~\eqref{Eq:Md}--\eqref{Eq:Mn}. \item Construct structure of light neutrino mass $m_\nu$ via type-I seesaw mechanism as given in Eq.(\ref{Eqn:mnu}) and diagonalize to obtain the mass eigenvalues $m_i$ and mixing matrix $U_\nu$. \item Derive numerical structure of $U_\ell$ by diagonalizing $M_\ell M_\ell^\dagger $ (charged-lepton sector) and form $U_{\rm PMNS}$ using Eq.~(\eqref{Eq:UPMNS}). \item Extract the oscillation observables like mixing angles $\{\theta_{12},\theta_{13},\theta_{23}\}$, two mass square difference parameters $\Delta m^2_{21}, \Delta m^2_{3\ell}$ and Dirac CP phase $\delta$. \end{itemize}

-In our model, we perform the $\chi^2$ analysis on the set of observables in our model using the central value and the error at 1$\sigma$ as given in NuFit 6.0 global fit values~\cite{Esteban:2024eli} .
-The simple Gaussian $\chi^2$ function with the goal of comparing theoretical predictions $\mbox{P}^{\rm th}_{\rm n}$ for known $n$ observables with the central experimental values $\mbox{P}^{\rm exp}_{\rm n}$ along with 1$\sigma$ uncertainty $\sigma_n$ is defined as,

-The set of observables included in the sum are neutrino parameters $\{\, \theta_{21}$, $\theta_{31}$, $\theta_{32}$, $\Delta m^2_{21}$$\Delta m^2_{31}$, $\delta_{CP}\, \}$ and mass ratios for charged leptons $m_e/m_\mu$, $m_\mu/m_\tau$.
-In our case, we simply follow the standard $\chi^2$ minimization procedures \footnote{One can also perform this similar simulation on the $\chi^2$ minimization either by using the MultiNest sampling package~\cite{Feroz:2008xx} or the software package MINUIT~\cite{James:1994vla}.} using Eqn (\ref{chi}) and present the best fit of the model parameters corresponding to $\chi^2_{min}$ in Table [\ref{tab:BP1}] (named BP1) and Table [\ref{tab:BP2}] (named as BP2).
-These two representative benchmark points (BPs) are selected based on two different structures of Dirac neutrino mass matrix to show its impact on the high scale phenomenology like thermal leptogenesis.

-The estimated value of the minimum chi squares is $\chi^2_{min} \approx 0.000267 $ for BP1 and $\chi^2_{min} \approx 0.000169 $ for BP2.
-We use the representative set of model parameters and derived observables to study useful correlation among different model parameters satisfying experimental data.
-The confidence regions are displayed by 1$\sigma$, 2$\sigma$ and 3$\sigma$ contours while generating these correlation plots between mixing angles and masses.
-In the plots as shown in Fig. \ref{fig1} - \ref{fig6} , the variation of $\chi^2$ for each data point is presented for normal ordering in each benchmark point BP1 is found to have a lower $\chi^2$ value compared to BP2.

 Below we present two benchmark points of the Dirac mass matrix where in the first case we take $\Lambda_1 \approx O(10^{12})\; GeV$ and $\Lambda_2 \approx O(10^{13})\; GeV$.
 The corresponding values of the other parameters are shown in Table \ref{BPs}.
 Similarly, in the second case we present $\Lambda_1 \approx O(10^{13})\; GeV$ and $\Lambda_2 \approx O(10^{14})\; GeV$and its corresponding parameter values are shown in Table \ref{BPs}.
 We shall use these benchmark points to evaluate the CP asymmetry in the leptogenesis section.